 A Film by Myles O Reilly on the making of The Blue Room

-*Sign up to our mailing list for information on release date and advance ordering.
+*Sign up to our mailing list for touring information and information on future releases.

 Doug Wieselman (Bass Clarinet) – has worked as composer, arranger and musician with a variety of artists in different fields – in theater - with director Robert Woodruff and the Flying Karamazov Brothers, in dance with Jerome Robbins and Paul Taylor, and as musician with Victoria Williams, Robin Holcomb, Wayne Horvitz, Lou Reed, Tricky, Anthony Coleman, Laurie Anderson, Syd Straw, Steven Bernstein, Joan as PoliceWoman & John Lurie, among many others.
 He is currently composing music for the animated Nickelodeon show "The Backyardigans" in association with Evan Lurie.

 Liz Knowles (Viola/Violin) – first distinguished herself as a violinist in New York City, performing in such prestigious venues as Carnegie Hall, the Kennedy Center and Broadway, with such artists such as Marcus Roberts, the Bang-on-a-Can Orchestra, Bobby McFerrin, Paula Cole, Steve Reich, Eliot Goldenthal, Rachel Barton, Don Henley, and Tim O’Brien.
 It was also in New York that she discovered her true passion for Irish music.
 Today, she is well respected on both sides of the Atlantic as a player, composer and teacher.
 Her compositions and arrangements of tunes and songs have been recorded by John Whelan, Liz Carroll, Beolach, J.P.
 Cormier, Michael Black, John Doyle, Dennis Cahill, and Flook.